 Benefits of doing a SWOT analysis

-There’s a few reasons people love using the SWOT structure for decision-making analysis.
+There are a few reasons people love using the SWOT structure for decision-making analysis.

 First of all, it’s a flexible framework.
 You can apply a SWOT analysis to an initiative, a person, a team, a product, a strategy, or a company as a whole.
 You can even SWOT one of your competitors as part of a competitive analysis.

 A SWOT analysis also encourages you to take a step back to look at the bigger picture and be objective in your approach.
 Often we can get stuck in a rut when it comes to our strategic thinking — i.e. “we’ve been doing it this way for years” or “if it’s not broken, don’t fix it.”
-Performing a SWOT analysis invites you to rethink the external and external factors that should be weighing on your decision.
+Performing a SWOT analysis invites you to rethink the external and internal factors that should be weighing on your decision.

 Putting together a SWOT table also helps you notice connections and patterns between the different parts of your analysis subject.
 For example, you might not often think of your internal resources as they relate to social trends, and a SWOT analysis could expose interesting connections between the two.